pkiraly/metadata-qa-api/README.md

 ```

 ##### `lessThanOrEquals <field label>`

 Each values of a field is smaller than or equals to each values of another field
 (API: `setLessThanOrEquals(String)` or `withLessThanOrEquals(String)`)

-Example: the starting page of the article should be less than or equal to the ending page
+Example: the starting page of the article should be less than or equal to the
+ending page:

 ```yaml
 - name: startingPage